carpentries-incubator/hpc-intro/_episodes/05-scripts.md

 That's a huge amount of output.
 Let's see if we can understand what it is, working left to right.

 + **1st column - Permissions:** On the very left side, there is a string of the characters `d`, `r`, `w`, `x`, and `-`.
 The `d` simply indicates if something is a directory (there is a `-` in that spot if it is not a directory).
 The other `r`, `w`, `x` bits indicates permission to **R**ead **W**rite and e**X**ecute a file.**** There are three columns of `rwx` permissions following the spot for `d`.
 If a user is missing a permission to do something, it's indicated by a `-`.
-    + The first column of `rwx` are the permissions that the owner has (the owner is indicated by jeff in the next column).
+    + The first column of `rwx` are the permissions that the owner has (in this case the owner is `jeff`).
-    + The second set of `rwx`s are permissions that other members of the owner's group share (indicated by jeff).
+    + The second set of `rwx`s are permissions that other members of the owner's group share (in this case, the group is also named `jeff`).
     + The third set of `rwx`s are permissions that anyone else with access to this computer can do with a file.
+Though files are typically created with read permissions for everyone, typically the permissions on your home directory prevent others from being able to access the file in the first place.

 + **2nd column - Owner:** This is the username of the user who owns the file.
 Their permissions are indicated in the first permissions column.